Whirlybirds or wind driven fans have been around forever, but lately there has been a lot of discussion about solar powered roof ventilators.

 Basically, it’s about how much more powerful solar-powered roof ventilators are, compared to the classic whirlybird.

 The average domestic whirlybird moves around 100 cbm/h – at around 12 km/h wind speed.
 It is hard to find this kind of data from the manufacturers of the wind-driven fans – but there seems to be a consensus when surveying the different solar-powered roof ventilation fan options that they are equivalent to 10 to 30 whirlybirds.

 This is also in line with data published a while back after a conference at the Queensland University of technology by Shane West, from University of Technology, Sydney.

-At the moment it is most unusual to see industrial whirlybirds used on homes – and even offices, day care institutions, retirement villages etc. – you really only see these very large units used for industrial ventilation of warehouses and ventilation of factories.
+At the moment it is most unusual to see industrial whirlybirds used on homes – and even offices, daycare institutions, retirement villages etc. – you only see these very large units used for industrial ventilation of warehouses and ventilation of factories.

-However, if you are looking for wind driven roof ventilation matching the solar ventilation alternatives – you really need to look at the large industrial whirly bird varieties which aren’t generally found at places like Bunnings and Masters.
+However, if you are looking for wind-driven roof ventilation matching the solar ventilation alternatives – you need to look at the large industrial whirlybird varieties which aren’t generally found in hardware stores like Bunnings or Mitre10.